donkirkby/zero-play/docs/journal/index.md

 # Project Journal
 ### 21 Dec 2018
-I found the [alpha-zero-general project] very helpful to learn the ideas in the [AlphaGo Zero paper], but I have some different ideas for the project structure and API.
-I've decided to write a new library using the same ideas.
+I found the [alpha-zero-general project] very helpful to learn the ideas in the [AlphaGo Zero paper].
+(Use the link at the bottom of the page.)
+I have some different ideas for the project structure and API, so I've decided to write a new library using the same ideas.

 [alpha-zero-general project]: https://github.com/suragnair/alpha-zero-general
 [AlphaGo Zero paper]: https://deepmind.com/blog/alphago-zero-learning-scratch/